 5. Don’t Look Back

-Stay strong, best friends and a better life are waiting for you!
+Stay strong; best friends and a better life are waiting for you!
 Remember, everything in this world is not accidental.

 Question: Why don’t people break off such relations, realizing that they are an abuser?

 They are irritable, instantly flare up like matches.
 But can we consider a person in this position as an abuser?
-Partly yes, partly no. He does nasty things, but, on the other hand, he is not to blame: for example, certain areas of his brain are not sufficiently developed and do not have flexibility to inhibit affect; the amygdala, taught by stress and trauma, reacts quite sharply, and so on.
+Partly yes, partly no. He does nasty things, but, on the other hand, he is not to blame: for example, certain areas of his brain are not sufficiently developed and do not have the flexibility to inhibit effect; the amygdala, taught by stress and trauma, reacts quite sharply, and so on.

 Question: Who is more often in toxic friendships?

 Answer: It can be both men and women, but the experience of my colleagues shows that women are more likely to have such relationships.
-There is absolutely no difference in age, people of all ages can fall into this trap.
+There is absolutely no difference in age; people of all ages can fall into this trap.